zzyzek/sandbox/notes/POMS-Future-Research.md

 * Forest micro should have a row of constrained blocks at the top and bottom along with a homogeneous region connecting them
-* corner path should have essentially a diagonal interface, with most of it matching, and intially small, so that it'll properly connect and match up
+* corner path should have essentially a diagonal interface, with most of it matching, and initially small, so that it'll properly connect and match up
 * path with far from corner points
   - warping will shrink ends of map in addition to other corner point closer, helping chances of path pairing